 Children who read for pleasure gain a richer vocabulary, more knowledge, critical thinking skills and become independent learners.
 Work is evidenced through the use of Reading journals, where children respond to what they have read.

 We encourage pupils to read with an adult daily and all pupils have a "Reading Record Book" which is checked regularly.
 Each term, the school has a "Reading Raffle".
 All pupils who have been reading regularly are entered into the draw to win special books or vouchers.

 The combined elements of composition, grammar, punctuation, spelling and handwriting are taught in English sessions and applied across the curriculum.
 Pupils are given many opportunities to write at length for a wide range of purposes and audiences.
 Writing is inspired by the books they read, their experiences and the wider curriculum.
 From an early age, children are taught to plan their writing and to edit their ideas where appropriate.

 Spelling is taught through Phonics sessions in Key Stage 1 and Foundation Stage, This continues in Key Stage 2 for those pupils who need it.
 Opportunities to teach and improve spelling are provided throughout the day and pupils are also encouraged to learn spellings at home.

 Below are some examples of writing from EYFS to year 6, then the Thinkers and Solvers writing

 Please see the handwriting Scheme details in the PARENTS' INFORMATION section of this website.

 Children are expected to take a pride in their work and a high standard of presentation is expected at all times.

-To find out what children learn in English during their time at Glenfield Primary School, please see the overview attached below.
+To find out what children learn in English during their time at Glenfield Primary School, please see the curriculum map below.